5 Amazing Cycle Routes in Dublin

 Summer has finally arrived in Dublin, which is the perfect reason to explore the city and surroundings by bike.
 We picked out the best cycle routes in Dublin, so all you got to is read this blog, pack lots of water and sun cream… and go get active!

 Phoenix Park is the largest enclosed public park in Europe and contains a number of stately homes, including the official residence of the President of Ireland and the residency of the US Ambassador.
-The park is also the home many deer as well as many other animals in Dublin Zoo and has amazing some amazing views.
+The park is also the home to many deer as well as many other animals in Dublin Zoo and has amazing views.
 In Phoenix Park, there are lots to see on your cycle route, and when you get tired you can just lay down somewhere in the grass to enjoy mother nature.

 Malahide to Howth